U.S. NORTHWEST – THE MOUNTAIN STATES

 One of the TBM, Inc.’s tanker’s (E58) was flown by Bob from Porterville, California, to Lewiston/Clarkston after TBM, Inc. sold it to Jerry Wilson at Hillcrest Aircraft for $10,000.
 As the story goes, the previous owner got to thinking he’d like to buy it back so he called Wilson.
 Jerry said, “Sure!
 But the price is now $20,000.” (after the overhaul and repairs) Response was then, “Ahh, just keep it!”.
 Well today that would sure be a bargain when a TBM turret goes for at least $50K and Helicopter engine overhaul goes for something like $500K.

 My job as “roust-about” included parts chaser, doughnut and coffee runner, plane gas and washer, tank cleaner/painter, gravel landing strip tractor dragger, truck driver, and anything else the mechanics and pilots needed.
 Never had so much fun, especially hearing all the stories at break time from the “old-timers”.
 I learned a lot that helped me in later career years.
-A favourite was watching “gallon can” sized TBM pistons being prepped and critical parts such as crankshafts being magniflux inspected in the booth during the R-2600 engine overhauling.
+A favorite was watching “gallon can” sized TBM pistons being prepped and critical parts such as crankshafts being magniflux inspected in the booth during the R-2600 engine overhauling.
 Even more exciting was to later observe the engine run-ups and test flights for the first time.

 I witnessed several TBM flights that summer when they were flown back and forth between the Hillcrest Lewiston facility and the Snake River facility.
 I loved the sound of those engines starting, powering up and could hear them all the way over on that short flight!